 Another WWDC keynote has come and gone.
 2017 saw Apple focus on six particular areas, including announcements for the Apple TV, Apple Watch, Mac, iPad, the new HomePod, and of course, iOS 11.
-All of these impact the work we do at Savvy Apps, but the most significant of all is iOS 11.
+All of these impact the iOS development work we do at Savvy Apps, but the most significant of all is iOS 11.

 As we've covered in the past, Apple gives special attention to apps that will be ready for iOS 11 by launch day.
 When you update your app to the latest SDK or add features from the newest version of their operating systems, you'll have a better chance of being featured in the App Store.
 Whether you're building a new app that can more immediately take advantage of what was announced at WWDC, you see a new feature that can help your existing app, or you simply want to do a compatibility update, here are 11 considerations for updating your app for iOS 11.

 Core ML in iOS 11 Provides Machine Learning Models

 Apple introduced machine learning in iOS 10 and has extended that functionality with Core ML in iOS 11.
 The power of Apple's approach with Core ML is that you really get to take advantage of the device's CPU and GPU.
 Comparatively, Google's TensorFlow was designed to run in the cloud.
 TensorFlow Lite, announced at Google I/O recently, runs on devices as an alternative solution.
 Since Apple from the start has focused on having CoreML run specifically on their devices with products like Siri, Camera, and QuickType, there may be a near-term advantage.
 It's all still early in the machine learning age, especially when it comes to apps.